jacob-s-mason/jacob-s-mason.github.io/README.md

 "Our life is fittered away by detail.
 Simplify,simplify." - Henry David Thoreau

+There are "Bears that dance" and "Bears that don't"  - Cormac McCarthy

 # Education
 MS Applied Economics and Statistics (Clemson University)